virtual-labs/exp-gaussian-random-vectors-iiith/experiment/procedure.md

 # Procedure for the experiments in the following section

-In the experiment section there are 3 sub experiment which enhance the students understanding of Gaussian Random Vectors and their properties.
+In the experiments section there are 3 sub-experiments which enhance the students understanding of Gaussian Random Vectors and their properties.

 ## Sub Experiment _(1D and 2D Gaussian Visualization)_ :